TolikPylypchuk/SharpHook/README.md

 ### Testing

-SharpHook provides two classes which make testing easier.
+The SharpHook.Testing package provides two classes which make testing easier.
 They aren't required since mocks can be used instead, but unlike mocks, no setup is required to use these classes.

 `SharpHook.Testing.TestGlobalHook` provides an implementation of `IGlobalHook` and `IEventSimulator` which can be used for testing.
 When the `Run` or `RunAsync` method is called, it will dispatch events using the various `Simulate` methods